-After parting ways with Enzo Ferrari, whose Scuderia Ferrari division had been the acting racing team for Alfa Romeo, the Portello Plant founded its own in-house racing department, Alfa Corse, which was based in Milan and officially separate from Maranello.
+After parting ways with Enzo Ferrari, whose Scuderia Ferrari division had been the acting racing team for Alfa Romeo, the firm's original plant in Portello founded its own in-house racing department, Alfa Corse, which was based in Milan.
 It focused on designing a new car with a supercharged engine in the 1.5-litre Voiturette class, which was to become the leading class from 1940.
 The team, led by Gioachino Colombo, sketched out the lines of the GP Tipo 158, soon to be nicknamed the Alfetta (Little Alfa).

 The engine was an innovative straight-eight design with dual blocks in light alloy, screw-in steel bores, double overhead camshafts driven by a cascade of gears and a fuel system featuring a Roots supercharger.
 The gearbox was integrated with the differential and mounted on the rear axle, for perfect weight distribution.
 The power output of the first version was 195 hp, but in 1939 this was increased to 225 hp with a top speed of 232 km/h.